-Our plastic surgeons offer the inframammary, areolar, and transaxillary breast augmentation techniques.
+In planning your breast enhancement, we will discuss the incision technique and placement option before your surgery.
+Our plastic surgeons offer many incision options, including: the inframammary, areolar, and transaxillary breast augmentation techniques.

 - Areolar: The areolar incision is made on the outer, lower edge of the areola.
 This incision gives our surgeons good control when placing the implants, and the scar blends nicely with the skin surrounding the areola.
 Some downsides of this technique include the increased risk of permanent nipple numbness after surgery; there are also some limitations on the size of silicone implants that can be placed through this incision type.